 III-C: Proposed Services The Applicant describes a proposed service model and demonstrates a detailed understanding of the specific model chosen.
 Goals are clear and appropriate to the program, and are achieveable if objectives are successfully implemented.
 Objectives are specific, measurable and will result in a successful Supportive Program.
-Census age data indicates sufficient seniors in service area and supports eligibility and targeting in accordance with the OCA, data supports that proposed service area will serve culturally diverse client population, and data supports that service area will have sufficient seniors at or below poverty level to ensure an effectively targeted program.
+Census age data indicates sufficient seniors in service area and supports eligibility and targeting in accordance with the OCA, data supports that proposed service area will serve culturally diverse caregiver population, and data supports that service area will have sufficient seniors at or below poverty level to ensure an effectively targeted program.
 Applicant's processes and procedures for ensuring all eligible clients are served is satisfactory.
 Total 30 Points III-D: Program Description The Applicant's response must contain a thorough overview of the procedures and processes for each component and be inclusive of quantifying each component.
 Proposed methods & procedures will ensure that clients find the services they are in need of.
 Process and procedure is time specific and responsible party is identified.
 Client will be adequately assessed to determine their need for the program and if the program can assist them.
 Referral methods will ensure that clients are connected to needed services.
 Client reassessment will determine if client continues to need services and if not, is terminated from service and/or referred to another appropriate source for services.
 Evaluate if Applicant has a reasonable approach and has described the activities, time-lines and responsible people who will administer and monitor the activities to increase services and access to ethnic minority seniors, lowincome seniors, low-income ethnic minority seniors, and seniors residing in rural areas.
 Applicant presents a method or procedure for ensuring preference for providing services to seniors with greatest economic and/or social need, seniors with low-income ethnic minority status, and seniors residing in rural areas.
 Applicant demonstrates an understanding of the Older Californians Act.
+Applicant presents an acceptable method for targeting seniors who have a

-III-E: Client Population Projected client profiles appear appropriate to meet the goals of the Older Californians Act and achievable in the proposed service area with projected resources, estimates appear to achieve targeted population goals as outlined in Older Californians Act, applicant proposes a number of units of service that are reasonable and cost effective, the definition of unit of service matches the prescribed definition in the RFP, applicant matches the prescribed unit of service measurement, and proposal will enhance program capacity to meet client needs.
-Total 15 Points III-F: Staffing Capability and Pattern Applicant's staffing structure includes the list of staff categories, number of staff, and hours per week for each staff position.
-The staff is sufficient to operate the mental illness and/or have multiple health problems.
+Projected client profiles appear appropriate to meet the goals of the Older Californians Act and achievable in the proposed service area with projected resources, estimates appear to achieve targeted population goals as outlined in Older Californians Act, applicant proposes a number of units of service that are reasonable and cost effective, the definition of unit of service matches the prescribed definition in the RFP, applicant matches the prescribed unit of service measurement, and proposal will enhance program capacity to meet caregiver needs.
+Total 15 Points mental illness and/or have multiple health problems.